School anxiety – developmental readiness for school and how you can help

-with InteSchool refusal, school avoidance, school can’t … Whatever name you use, increasing numbers of parents find themselves with no alternative but to homeschool, and it’s not always an easy decisions to make.
+Often labelled as school refusal, school avoidance, school can’t … Whatever name you use, increasing numbers of parents find themselves with no alternative but to homeschool, and it’s not always an easy decisions to make.

-This article chronicles our journey to make the decision to homeschool our daughter, and the healing program we undertook during the next three years, that helped us both, and enabled her to return to school.
+This article outlines our decision to homeschool our daughter, and the developmental movement program we undertook during the next three years, that helped us both, and enabled her to successfully return to school.
 It also makes a case for such a program to be introduced as part of mainstream education, suggesting assessment for school readiness for 6-7 year olds.
-We need to be asking “are their nervous systems sufficiently developed for classroom learning”?

-Classes have become smaller, children are no longer caned, and the curriculum has evolved – but the underlying issues are still there!
+Classes have become smaller, children are no longer caned, and the curriculum has evolved – but the underlying issues of school anxiety are still there!
 A “one size fits all” approach to learning still doesn’t meet the needs of so many children.
 Our children are letting us know, loud and clear!
 Through their behaviour they are crying out for help.

 Homeschooling – not by Choice but by Necessity

-Many parents are not homeschooling by choice, but necessity, often struggling to balance the needs of their child, with a financial need of regular employment.
+School anxiety in children means that many parents are not homeschooling by choice, but necessity, often struggling to balance the needs of their child, with a financial need of regular employment.
 My experience was 20 years ago, and, being older, I was in the fortunate position that our family was able to survive on a single income.
 For many parents today, this is simply not possible.

 Our Journey